When it comes to paying your employees, many small business owners find themselves asking the following questions:

 Small businesses can be penalized for inaccurate calculation or deduction of tax, late or non-payment of remittances, wrong method of filing information returns, and wrong method of payment.

-The penalties start at 3% if a remittance is one day late and can go as high as 10% if the payment is more than seven days late, as stated by the Canada Revenue Agency.
 Ontario, Manitoba, Québec, British Columbia and Newfoundland each have employer-paid taxes based on total payroll (ON EHT, MB HE Levy, QHSF, BC EHT, HAPSET).
-Every growing business that has employees in these provinces should be aware of payroll-based provincial taxes.
+When paying employees in these provinces, employers should be aware of payroll-based provincial taxes.

 From an HR and payroll perspective, keeping employee records up to date is a legal responsibility.
 You’ll need to keep a record of employees’ rate of pay and the hours worked.
 You’ll also need to keep a record of amounts paid each payday including overtime, vacation pay, and holiday pay.